2023 James Logan Martin Luther King Jr Invitational

 leland '22, berkeley '26, she/her

-- topicality - for the negative, case lists go a long way in proving that your interp is a viable model of debate. not a big fan of 2nrs that collapse down to t plus another off case position since that kind of proves there is viable neg ground.
+- topicality - for the negative, case lists go a long way in proving that your interp is a viable model of debate. not a big fan of 2nrs that collapse down to t + another off case position since that proves viable neg ground.

-- kritiks - i mainly went for one off in high school, and i'm most familiar with the theories of afropessimism / antiblackness, settler colonialism, cybernetics, & capitalism. i've dabbled in a bit of psychoanalysis and bataille, but am mostly unfamiliar with other high theory k's. if you can explain it well, go for it!
+- kritiks - i mainly went for one off in high school + college, and i'm most familiar with the theories of antiblackness, settler colonialism, cybernetics, and capitalism. i've read a bit of psychoanalysis and bataille, but am unfamiliar with other high theory k's. if you can explain it well, go for it!

 - the negative's alt explanation is crucial, and the aff can persuade me heavily that the alt is not viable with smart cross ex questions & analytical pushes.